 - -addreject arg

-Adds a prohibited use.
+Adds a prohibited trust anchor purpose.
 It accepts the same values as the -addtrust option.

 - -rand files, -writerand file